ToddAWalter/vial/README.md

 Open the vial.jucer file in the [plugin](/plugin/) directory with Projucer.
 In the Projucer main menu select Projucer > Global Paths...
 In the Global Paths dialog click the ellipsis button next to the VST (Legacy) SDK field and navigate to your VST2_SDK folder.

-### Build in XCode

-Follow the above instructions for the standalone build.
+Follow the instructions for the standalone build.
 It's essentially the same.

 ## License
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.